dlstreamer/pipeline-server/tools/model_downloader/README.md

 # Downloading Models

-The model downloader can be run either as a standalone tool or as part of the Video Analytics Serving build process.
+The model downloader can be run either as a standalone tool or as part of the Intel(R) DL Streamer Pipeline Server build process.

-## Downloading Models as part of Video Analytics Serving Build
+## Downloading Models as part of Intel(R) DL Streamer Pipeline Server Build

-The Video Analytics Serving build script downloads models listed in a yaml file that can be specified via the `--models` argument.
+The Intel(R) DL Streamer Pipeline Server build script downloads models listed in a yaml file that can be specified via the `--models` argument.

 Example: